-- During the development of this EA, the DAF notified and consulted with federal, state, and local - 34 agencies with jurisdiction that could be affected by the Proposed Action.
-Agencies contacted - include but are not limited to the U.S. Fish and Wildlife Service (USFWS), State Historic - 36 Preservation Officer (SHPO), and Tribal Councils.
+During the development of this EA, the DAF notified and consulted with federal, state, and local agencies, and tribes, regarding the Proposed Action.
+Agencies and intergovernmental organizations contacted include the U.S. Fish and Wildlife Service (USFWS), State Historic Preservation Officer (SHPO), and Tribal Councils (see Appendix B, Agency Correspondence and Consultations).

-1 1.5.3 Coordination Process During Route Development
+1.5.3 Coordination Process During Route Development

-- 2 The 96 TW communicated and coordinated with federal, state, and private/public entities during - the planning stages of route development to ascertain concerns and competing or conflicting - 4 interests.
+The 96 TW informally communicated and coordinated with federal, state, and private/public entities during the planning stages of route development to determine the viability of the proposed scope and ascertain concerns and competing or conflicting interests.

-5 1.5.3.1 Aeronautical Coordination
+1.5.3.1 Aeronautical Coordination